Judhistir99/Simple-SRC-v3/readme.md

 ## Contributing

-Feel free to contribute to this project by submitting a pull request or opening an issue, And Set ☑️
+Feel free to contribute to this project by submitting a pull request or opening an issue.

 ## License